For information or to schedule an evaluation, please contact

 *Clients as young as 2 years of age are eligible for this program.

 **Physical Therapy at Healing Reins is a cash-pay, fee for service program.
 Clients will be give a medical receipt for services which contains all the information needed to submit to insurance carriers for reimbursement.
 Healing Reins does not do direct billing.

 "Naomi has gained strength in so many ways.
 Her walking has improved so much since beginning Hippotherapy.
 She loves the horses and it is so much easier for her to stretch her body and work with the therapist while she's on 'Ciara.'
 Naomi uses her voice and makes lots more sounds from the back of the horse.
 Healing Reins has wonderful staff and great people volunteering to help my daughter.
 Naomi loves being out here and really responds well to the farm setting." - Naomi's mom

 This is a fun and effective treatment tool as the movement of the horse can be utilized to influence many systems of the body at once.
 The environment of the barn and its surroundings is so much more stimulating to a child or an has to receive multiple therapies usually in a clinical setting.
-It is emotionally invigorating for me to see a client’s face light up as soon as they enter the barn and see “their” horse waiting for them.” – Georgia Merrifield, PT, MS, HPCS
+It is emotionally invigorating for me to see a client’s face light up as soon as they enter the barn and see “their” horse waiting."
+Georgia Merrifield, PT, PCS